quickwit-oss/quickwit/docs/reference/aggregation.md

 ```

 #### Document count error
-In quickwit we have one segment per split.
+In Quickwit, we have one segment per split.
 To improve performance, results from one split are cut off at `segment_size`.
 When combining results of multiple splits, terms that
 don't make it in the top n of a result from a split increase the theoretical upper bound error by lowest